 }

-If you want to collect subscription on button and segment those subscribers
+If you want to collect subscribers when your button gets clicked and then segment those subscribers automatically, you can use this code instead:

 window._peq.push([‘subscribe’,’segment_name’,function(res){